Crime and Corruption Commission

 If your complaint was investigated but there wasn't enough evidence to prove misconduct, nothing will happen.

 If your complaint was investigated and found to be trivial or malicious, nothing will be done to the official you complained about.
-Anyone who knowingly makes a false complaint to the Crime and Misconduct Commission or the Queensland Police Service may be prosecuted.
+Anyone who knowingly makes a false complaint to the Crime and Corruption Commission or the Queensland Police Service may be prosecuted.
 False complaints are treated seriously because they waste public money and unfairly damage reputations.

 - analysing the results of investigations